What is a Wisdom Tooth?

 Wisdom teeth are an extra set of molars that usually erupt when you’re a teenager.
 Unfortunately, most people don’t have enough space in their arch for these new teeth, leading to a range of potential issues.
 When a wisdom tooth fails to erupt properly in your gumline, it’s described as impacted.

 Impacted wisdom teeth can occur for several reasons, including lack of available space in the jaw and obstruction from surrounding teeth.
 Without treatment, they can lead to changes in your bite alignment, oral infections, and other complications.
 That’s why Dr. Chaudhry offers safe and comfortable wisdom tooth removal at our office in Lehigh Valley.
+Explore our wisdom teeth guide below.

 Symptoms of Impacted Wisdom Teeth